PaulBlanche/frugal/docs/data/getting-started/01-create-static-pages.md

 The `pattern` value defines the route of your page.
 You can use url parameters with `path-to-regexp` syntax.

 The `getPathList` method should return a list of parameter object that will be used to generate a list of path with `pattern`.
-If you use a headless CMS for exemple, this is typically where you'll fetch the list of entities you want to generate pages for.
+If you use a headless CMS for example, this is typically where you'll fetch the list of entities you want to generate pages for.
 This function can be async.

 The `getStaticData` method will be called for each path returned by the `getPathList` and should return a data object that will be consumed to produce the view.
 Everything you need from a distant source (database, file, api) to generate your page, you should fetch here.
 This function can be async